HueManity: Probing Fine-Grained Visual Perception in MLLMs: Data Creation

+The HueManity benchmark is built upon a dataset of 83,850 images, each featuring a two-character alphanumeric string rendered as an Ishihara-style dot pattern, along with its corresponding ground truth label and generation parameters.
+Our generation process involves creating a base text mask, selecting a color palette, and rendering the final dot pattern.
+Figure \ref{fig:overview} illustrates the core stages of this pipeline.

-The initial stage in our data pipeline is the creation of a 900x900 pixel resolution binary text mask for each two-character string.
-Using Pygame, we render these strings in white against a black background.
-To ensure both clear readability and adequate character width suitable for the subsequent dot-based rendering, all masks utilize the DejaVu Sans font (size 550, bold and italic styles), as exemplified in Figure \ref{fig:number-mask}.
+\textbf{Text Mask Generator.} The first step is to create a 900x900 pixel binary mask for each two-character string.
+We use the Pygame library to render the string in white on a black background.
+To ensure the characters are thick enough for dot-based rendering and remain clearly legible, we use the DejaVu Sans font, styled in bold and italic at a size of 550 (Figure \ref{fig:overview}).